If you’re looking for the advantages and disadvantages of eBooks, let me guess: you haven’t warmed up to eBooks just yet.

 Throughout your career, you’ll move several times.

-3. Bedroom Friendly
+3. eBooks are Bedroom Friendly

 And I love not having to hold a thick book with both hands or keep my bedside lamp on.